PacificBiosciences/paraphase/docs/SMN1_SMN2.md

 - `two_copy_haplotypes`: haplotypes that are present in two copies based on depth.
 This happens when (in a small number of cases) two haplotypes are identical and we infer that there exist two of them instead of one by checking the read depth.
 - `haplotype_details`: lists information about each haplotype
   - `boundary`: The boundary of the region that is resolved on the haplotype.
 This is useful when a haplotype is only partially phased.
-  - `haplogroup`: The haplogroup that the haplotype is assigned to
+  - `haplogroup`: The haplogroup that the haplotype is assigned to.
+For more information on haplogroups, please refer to our [paper](https://www.cell.com/ajhg/fulltext/S0002-9297(23)00001-0).

 ## Visualizing haplotypes

-We can visualize the haplotypes by loading the output bam file into IGV and grouping reads by the `HP` tag (also color alignments by `YC` tag).
+We can visualize the haplotypes by loading the Paraphase output bam file into IGV and grouping reads by the `HP` tag (also color alignments by `YC` tag).

 ### Example 1

 ![example1](figures/HG01175_smn1.png)

 In this example, there are two copies of SMN1, one copy of SMN2Δ7–8, and one copy of intact SMN2.
-All reads are aligned to SMN1.
+All reads are realigned to SMN1.
 Polymorphic sites used for phasing/assembling haplotypes are shown in the top panel.
-The `Unassigned` category contains reads that carry bases that do not agree with any haplotypes (this could be due to sequencing errors or short haplotypes).
+The `Unassigned` category contains reads that carry bases that do not support any haplotypes (this could be due to sequencing errors or partially phased haplotypes).

 ### Example 2